emmahng/Robotik-Projekt/README.md

 ## Measuring the Room
+### Variables used

+To calculate the surface area, Hubbi tracks the wheel position (in degrees) and stores the traveled distance in the variable "Radumdrehungen".
+To make the measurement more accurate, we split the wheel position detection into 1/8ths of a full wheel turn, so that every 45° adds 0.125 wheel turns to the "Radumdrehungen" variable.

-To calculate the surface area, Hubbi tracks the wheel rotations and stores the traveled distance.
-Each time it completes a full circuit around the room, it multiplies the length and width to determine the total area.
+Each time "Hubbi" completes a full circuit around the room, it multiplies the length and width to determine the total area.
 The formula used is:

 Area = Length × Width